-Let’s look at this problem [4-3].
+Let’s look at this math problem [4-3].
 I want students to take the known, “Well, if I had 4 and I took 4 away, I would have nothing left.
 So if I took one less than 4, it would leave me with one.”
-NOTE: Students might actually think this strategy visually, especially if they have been using math journals all year long.
+NOTE: Students might actually think of this strategy visually, especially if they have been using math journals all year long.

 Fun Math Games to the rescue!

 Whenever I make a game for my classroom, I don’t just make one version.
 I made a BUNCH of versions.
 Here is why:

 - BUT playing the same game over and over, all year long is a snooze-fest.
-Your students will get board.
+Your students will get bored.
 Solution: new theme.
 New clipart=A BRAND NEW GAME!!!.
 “Yes, sunshine!
 It is a new game!” (psst… it is the same exact game)!